dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/21-multidimensional-scaling.md

 # Multidimensional Scaling

 In this section we introduce (metric) multidimensional scaling (MDS).
 It finds some representation of input data, which can be used for dimension reduction or visualization.
-In addition to a $n \times d$ data matrix $\boldsymbol{X}$, MDS can also take as input
+In addition to a $n \times d$ data matrix $\boldsymbol{X}$, MDS can also take pairwise relations, aka **proximity** data, as input, such as

 - pairwise dissimilarity measures of data points as input, denoted $\boldsymbol{D} \in \mathbb{R} ^{n \times n}$
   - a matrix of Euclidean distances between points
   - survey results of customers' perception of dissimilarity between products